Frequently asked questions (FAQ)

 - My current facility is certain with the invoice discounter, why would I change to an uncertain market based solution?

-- How can I be sure that my invoices will attract bids?
+- How can I be sure that my invoices will be bought?

 - Is MarketInvoice complex and administratively difficult to operate?
 Is there a way to cut the admin (especially as I am a small start-up business owner who has to focus on the core product)?